dylanjaide/memes-on-this-day/README.md

 ## Contributing

 Contributions are currently being accepted, with a focus on additions to the [database](https://github.com/dylanjaide/memes-on-this-day/blob/main/data.js).
+Please take a read through the [contributing guidelines](https://github.com/dylanjaide/memes-on-this-day/blob/main/CONTRIBUTING.md) first.

 ## Authors and acknowledgements